 At work as usual.
 Very busy all day.
 Wrote to Ernie and went out last thing.
 Read a bit.
 A good deal of excitement about the business.

 At work as usual.
 Went down to practice at night.
-Mother went to see about a shop in Eldon Street, Chester Road, and interviewed a woman about a shop.
+Mother went to see about a shop in Eldon Street, Chester Road, and interviewed a woman about a [sic] shop.
 We decided to take it.

 Decided to take shop & house in Eldon Street1.

-At church as usual Got on very well at Sunday School.
+At chapel as usual Got on very well at Sunday School.
 Rather stormy and didn’t get for walks.
 Mr Chadwick preaching.
 Received news last thing of the battle in the North Sea.
 Battle in North Sea1.
-German ship Bluecher2 sunk by our battle cruisers in the North Sea.
+The German ship Bluecher2 sunk by our battle cruisers in the North Sea.
 The Lion, Tiger, Princess Royal, New Zealand and Indomitable with light cruisers and destroyers.

 Finished rather late at work.
 Walked round the town with our Charlie and met Dora’s Charlie in town.
 Came home with him and talked about enlisting.
 Walked out with Willie Whittaker at night and went up to the top of Chester Road.
 Looked in the free shop we are interested in and there was very little trade doing.
-At Trinity lecture on the emotions and enjoyed it.
+At Trinity1 lecture on the emotions and enjoyed it.

 At work as usual.
-Got work list up to date.
+Got work well up to date.
 Worried a lot of day about the form.
 Posted it at dinner time.
 Mother not well.
 Received reply1 from a business up old Chester Road.
 Had walk out at night with Joe.
 Read a bit.
 Rather depressed through thinking about the war.